Monday, May 3, 2010

 • Reduces free radical and oxidative damage

-And as if all these benefits weren't enough, research has also indicated it helps prevent aging of the skin--another example of xylitol as the "mirror image" of refined sugar, which has been shown to promote aging of the skin, through the process known as glycosylation.
+Research has also indicated it helps prevent aging of the skin--another example of xylitol as the "mirror image" of refined sugar, which has been shown to promote aging of the skin, through the process known as glycosylation.

-0 comments:
+No comments: